IDSIA/sacred/docs/configuration.rst

 Multiple Config Scopes
 ======================
-You can have multiple Config Scopes attached to the same experiment or module.
+You can have multiple Config Scopes attached to the same experiment or ingredient.
-This is especially useful for overriding module default values (more to that later).
+This is especially useful for overriding ingredient default values (more about that later).
 They will be executed in order of declaration.
 If you want to access values from a previous scope you have to declare them as parameters to your
 function: